-Current Transformers are of two main types, open or closed loop.
-The open-loop transformers measure AC and DC currents and provide electrical isolation between the circuit being measured and the output of the sensor (the primary current is measured without electrical contact with the primary circuit, providing galvanic isolation).
+A Current Transformer (CT) detects electric currents in circuits to generate signals proportional to that current and the signals can be displayed, measured or stored for further analysis.
+They will measure AC and DC current – Current Transformers are of two main types, open or closed loop.
+The open-loop types measure AC & DC currents giving electrical isolation between the circuit being measured and the output of the CT.
+The primary current is measured without electrical contact with the primary circuit and this gives galvanic isolation.
 Open loop current transformers are usually preferred in battery-powered circuits for their low power needs and small footprint features.
-Open-loop current transformers are also typically cheaper than closed loop CT’s.
+Open-loop current transformers are often cheaper than closed loop CT’s.

-- Hall Effect – Hall Effect current transformer devices have a core, Hall Effect device and signal conditioning circuitry.
+- Hall Effect Current Transformer – These devices have a core, Hall Effect device and signal conditioning circuitry.
 When the Hall device is exposed to magnetic field from the core it produces a potential difference which can be measured and amplified.
 Current transformer work when a current conductor passes through a magnetically permeable core that concentrates the conductors magnetic field.

-- Inductive – This type of current transformer uses coils which current-carrying wires pass.
+- Inductive Current Transformer – This type uses coils which current-carrying wires pass.
 Making power that is proportional to the current flow in the coil.
 The current flow then can be measured or transformed.

-Open loop current transformers have a Hall sensor mounted in the air gap of a magnetic core.
-A conductor gives a magnetic field that is comparable to the current.
-The magnetic field is measured by the Hall sensor and concentrated by the core.
-The signal from the Hall generator is amplified as it is low, this amplified signal becomes the sensor’s output.
-Normally open-loop sensors have circuitry that provides temperature compensation and calibrated high-level voltage output.
-While they are cheaper than their counterparts, they can be prone to saturation and temperature drift.
+Open Loop Transformers – Open loop current transformers have a Hall sensor mounted in the air gap of a magnetic core and conductors give a magnetic field that is comparable to the current.
+The magnetic field is measured by the Hall sensor current transformer and concentrated by the core.
+The signal from the Hall generator is amplified as it is low, this amplified signal becomes the current CT output.
+Normally a open-loop current transformer has circuitry that provides temperature compensation and calibrated high-level voltage output.
+While these CT’s are cheaper than their counterparts, they can be prone to saturation and temperature drift.
 However by injecting a positive coefficient in the control current to reduce the drift in sensitivity over temperature the drift can be minimised.

 The Current Transformer is different to the voltage and power transformer as its primary winding has only one or few turns.
 This primary winding can be: